Skip to main content

 Polk County floodplain maps are being updated countywide.
 Revised floodplains will be produced with better available data resulting in new engineered Zone A and redelineated detailed studies.
 This project is currently in data development and expected to have draft maps issued in 2025.

-Project Kick Off Meeting Materials
+Project Kick Off Meeting (Archive)

 A virtual meeting was held with community leaders on December 7, 2022.
 This meeting was held to give background on FEMA's mapping project, the National Flood Insurance Program, ask the communities for any input, and answer any questions the communities may have.